pantheon-systems/terminus/docs/terminus-release-automation-discovery.md

 - Publishing release (no longer draft) fires new automation
   - Creates the PR against homebrew
   - Creates a PR to update documentation repo
+    - This step is complicated enough that it might be best to have an LLM do it.
   - Create a PR to draft a "release note" in documention repo
 - Note: this would make the default branch
 - Move the 2 approvals requirement from PR merge to default to the creation of a release